Arrive Hanoi, Vietnam

 Ho Chi Minh City | Vibrant, Evocative Saigon

 Fly this morning to Ho Chi Minh City, formerly known as Saigon.
 Recently experiencing a resurgence of art and culture, this lively, evocative city is a hub of activity — a sharp contrast to the traditional ambience of Hanoi.
-Later, view examples of the city’s colonial legacy, including Reunification Palace and Saint Joseph’s Seminary as well as photo stops at the Central Post Office and Notre Dame Cathedral.
+Later, view examples of the city’s colonial legacy, including the Reunification Palace and a Cao Dai Temple, as well as photo stops at the Central Post Office and Notre Dame Cathedral.

 Ho Chi Minh City | Design Your Day